Film and TV drama

 How do I become an editor?

 The traditional route to becoming an editor is to start as a post-production runner or trainee and go on to become an assistant editor.
-See the post-production runner job profile for details.
 It’s common to work as an assistant editor in lower budget productions before moving into feature films.

 At school or college:

 If you want to go to university, A-levels or Highers in art and design, photography, drama and theatre, English, film studies, graphic design, graphic communication, media studies, physics, psychology or computing science are useful.
-Or you might want to take the following Level 3 vocational qualifications:
+Or you might want to take a Level 3 vocational qualification.
+Have a look at what your local college offers.
+The following qualifications may be useful:

 • OCR Cambridge Technical Diploma in Art and Design (3D Design)